JasonLocklin/Dissertation/VWM/Results.md

 negative values indicate faster invalid trials).

 TODO: Figure [fig:COVAT] goes about here.
-Depicts left CES of each of the 5 patients.
-I'd include right CES as contrast, but don't think it makes sense as right invalid trials would include a left cue that was (probably) missed.
+Caption: Figure depicts left CES of each of the 5 patients that were able to perform the COVAT.
+Larger values indicate difficulty re-orienting leftward after a rightward attentional cue.
+Dark and lighter horizontal bands are overlayed that indicate 1 and 2 standard deviations around the mean normative performance of the older controls.

 ### Comparing Visual Working Memory and Covert Orienting